When there’s a COVID-19 outbreak at a hotel, who gets to know and when? Salish Lodge becomes a case study for Seattle’s hoteliers

 When a large worksite is potentially exposed, a business ideally works with Public Health to investigate and identify close contacts and “get the messaging to them in a targeted fashion,” Kawakami said.

-After learning about the first positive cases among staff, Salish Lodge hired a health agency to administer onsite testing to staff.
-When several results came back positive, Public Health – Seattle & King County decided to issue a press release to reach people who may have visited the Lodge but could not be contacted directly.
+After learning about the first positive cases among staff, Salish Lodge hired a health agency to administer on-site testing to staff.
+When several results came back positive, Public Health — Seattle & King County decided to issue a news release to reach people who may have visited the Lodge but could not be contacted directly.

 This was done “out of an abundance of caution,” said Kawakami, and after considering the situation at Salish Lodge carefully.